 Diversa Trustees Limited has entered into agreements with its appointed service providers OneVue Super Services Pty Limited ABN 74 006 877 872 AFSL 246883, and OneVue Wealth, to undertake superannuation and insurance administration, and promotion, platform and investment custody and administration services respectively.
 OneVue Super Services Pty Limited and OneVue Wealth are each a wholly owned subsidiary of OneVue Holdings Limited.
-Full details of the service providers who provide services in respect of the Fund can be found at mapfunds.com.au.
+Full details of the service providers who provide services in respect of the Fund can be found at www.smartsavesuper.com.au.

-OneVue Wealth, Multitude or the related parties of either of them may make available investments from time to time in the Investment Options and may earn fees from that activity.
-Neither we, nor OneVue Wealth, Multitude nor our respective related parties, by making Investment Options or products available, make any recommendation as to those Investment Options or products.
+OneVue Wealth or its related parties may make available investments from time to time in the Investment Options and may earn fees from that activity.
+Neither we, nor OneVue Wealth nor our respective related parties, by making Investment Options or products available, make any recommendation as to those Investment Options or products.